 This campground has an intriguing name and an equally fascinating story behind it.

 A story is told of a 17th Century preacher who was so moved by the rugged beauty of the place that he named it The Wall of Jericho.
 He performed his baptisms in the area and the name stuck since then.

 It’s easy to see why the area is so inspiring.
 The canyon, river, and waterfalls that surround the camping ground give it a magical feel, and you too will feel stirred after hiking through the 7-mile trail in this camping destination.

 Camping here is not for the faint-hearted; this is a primitive camping only site, so be ready to use all your survival skills.
 The only amenities you should expect are two fire pits.

 However, finding a good tree to hang a hammock or clothesline should not be a difficult task.

 The Volunteer State truly lives up to its generous reputation when it comes to camping options.

-There are a lot of camping sites throughout the state, and each has something unique to offer.
+There are a lot of camping sites throughout the state, and each of them has something unique to offer.